bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 The `queueSize` parameter limits the number of tasks that the exectuor will handle in parallel, i.e. how many jobs it will submit to the Slurm scheduler at any one time.
-The name of the queue to submit jobs to can also be configured.
+The name of the queue to submit jobs to can also be configured, although we haven't done so in this case and so the default queue will be used.
 The `pollInterval` setting determines how often Nextflow will poll to check for the termination of the submitted/running processes.

 Details of all the configuration settings available can be found in the Nextflow documentation.

-The Nextflow process that runs the pipeline should also be submitted to the cluster.
-The following is a bash script for running the pipeline with

 We can submit our `nextflow run` command to the scheduler using a Slurm submission script in which Slurm parameters are specified using `SBATCH`